RTIInternational/extracts_icpsr_nibrs/README.md

 # extracts_icpsr_nibrs
-Replicates the ICPSR NIBRS extract files
+This set of scripts and lookup tables was created to reverse engineer the production of ICPSR NIBRS extract files.

 `raw_to_extract.R` processes NIBRS master data files and converts them to the ICPSR extract files.